 I found out I was wrong.

 He owed me.

 "The Mountain" as everyone called it, was a two hour drive into a fiery afternoon.
 I finally reached the entrance, hidden between impossibly dense trees and was exhaustively surprised when the big gray gates opened on my approach.
 Anthony knew I was coming, I had called from the airport, but the thought of my old buddy watching the road from an undisclosed close-circuit camera filled my mind with quite an incongruous picture to the trusting artist I had always known Anthony to be; from Don Juan to Charles Foster Kane in just ten years?
 This should have been my first indication of an anxiousness hiding a more sinister intention.
-But, as usual, my mind was somewhere else, specifically on negotiating the gravel runway-long expanse that was my buddie's driveway.
+But, as usual, my mind was somewhere else, specifically on negotiating the gravel runway-long expanse of my buddie's driveway.

 "Out in the middle of fucking no where, near no-one," I remembered Anthony repeating as we sped past Michigan State (or had it been Ohio State?) and into another night of jumpy sleep on the reefer reeking upholstery of our tour bus.

 "Real long driveway, taking you a fucking year to get to the front door.
 Trees.
 Like a fucking forest for miles around."